Lucia Bulnes de Vergara: Biography

-Born in Santiago, she was the daughter of Manuel Bulnes and Enriqueta Pinto.
-Her father was President of Chile from 1841 to 1851; her maternal grandfather, Francisco Antonio Pinto held the same office in 1827 and 1828, as did her brother, Aníbal Pinto, from 1876 to 1881.
-She was educated in Santiago, and married Ruperto Vergara Rencoret (1835-1908) at an early age.
+Career

 Traveling extensively, she wrote articles and short stories in Familia and La Revista Azul, noting her observations and using the pen name of "Ga'Verra".
 Also a gifted hostess, she was also known for the tertulias which she founded circa 1880 at her home in Santiago on Monjitas Street.

+Personal life

+Bulnes was married to Ruperto Vergara Rencoret (1835-1908).